 The Immediate Payments Service (IMPS), is an instant interbank electronic fund transfer service that helps the user to access your bank account and transfer funds immediately and securely.
 However, with UPI the user can pay directly from a bank account to different merchants, both online and offline, without the hassle of typing your credit card details, IFSC code, or wallet passcodes.

-With all the knowledge of UPIs, it is safe to say that people are encouraged to take a step towards going cash-free.
+With all the knowledge of UPIs, it is safe to say that people are encouraged to take a step toward going cash-free.
 Many other improvements are expected in the newer updates so it would not hurt to make the shift and keep up with the new digital times of managing funds.

 What is the use of UPI?